CraigStuntz/aural/README.md

   -h, --help              Show help information.

 SUBCOMMANDS:
-  export                  Exports the installed Audio Units and their presets list (default)          Outputs installed Audio Units update                  Queries for available updates for installed Audio Units
+  export                  Exports the installed Audio Units and their presets. (unimplemented, for now) list (default)          Outputs installed Audio Units update                  Queries for available updates for installed Audio Units validate                Validates (checks for common errors) the installed Audio Units.

   See 'aural help <subcommand>' for detailed help.
 ```